wvwwvwwv/scalable-concurrent-containers/README.md

 ## `HashIndex`

 [`HashIndex`](#hashindex) is a read-optimized version of [`HashMap`](#hashmap).
-In a [`HashIndex`](#hashindex), not only is the memory of the bucket array managed by [`sdd`](https://crates.io/crates/sdd), but also that of entry buckets is protected by [`sdd`](https://crates.io/crates/sdd), enabling lock-free read access to individual entries.
+In a [`HashIndex`](#hashindex), not only is the memory of the bucket array managed by [`sdd`](https://crates.io/crates/sdd), but also that of entry buckets is protected by [`sdd`](https://crates.io/crates/sdd), enabling lock-free-read access to individual entries.

 ### Entry lifetime

-`HashIndex` does not drop removed entries immediately, instead they are dropped when one of the following conditions is met.
+`HashIndex` does not drop removed entries immediately; instead, they are dropped when one of the following conditions is met.

-1. [`Epoch`](https://docs.rs/sdd/latest/sdd/struct.Epoch.html) reaches the next generation since the last entry removal in a bucket, and the bucket is write-accessed.
+1. [`Epoch`](https://docs.rs/sdd/latest/sdd/struct.Epoch.html) reaches the next generation since the last entry was removed in a bucket, and the bucket is write-accessed.
 2. `HashIndex` is cleared, or resized.
 3. Buckets full of removed entries occupy 50% of the capacity.

-Those conditions do not guarantee that the removed entry is dropped within a definite period of time, therefore `HashIndex` would not be an optimal choice if the workload is write-heavy and the entry size is large.
+Those conditions do not guarantee that the removed entry will be dropped within a definite period of time; therefore, `HashIndex` would not be an optimal choice if the workload is write-heavy and the entry size is large.

 ### Examples